borasaygac/SAT-Solver-DPLL/README.md

 This project implements the DPLL algorithm enhanced with Unit Propagation (UP) and Pure Literal Elimination (PLE).

-The solver offers four heuristic options: INC->0, DLIS->1, DLCS->2, JW->3.
+The solver offers four heuristic options: Incremental (INC=0), Dynamic Largest Individual Sum (DLIS=1), Dynamic Largest Combined Sum (DLCS=2) and Jeroslow-Wang (JW=3).
 Both satisfiable and unsatisfiable competition files have been consolidated into a designated comp folder, identifiable by their affix (u = unsat, s = sat).

 ## Build + Run
 To build the project enter `make`.
 To run the solver on a test file enter `./main [testfile] [heur]`.
 We differntiate between the simpler testfiles (test->t) and the harder competition testfile (comp->c).